Kids on the way? Here’s how to stock your goat kidding kit and be prepared for kidding season, including a full list of supplies!

 - Jar or other clean container you can milk into (in case you need to milk the doe)

-- Betadine or Povidone Scrub (use to scrub your hands/arms in case you have to “go in” and assist)
+- Betadine, Povidone or Chlorhexidine Scrub (use to scrub your hands/arms in case you have to “go in” and assist) (buy it here)

 - Bucket of soapy, warm water for washing in